stackbit-projects/raismrashdan-7e05b/content/pages/blog/street-photography.md

 ---
 ### TL;DR:

-Spend the time to **consciously** think about your career.
-What you want, and how an organisation aligns to that.
+Spend the time to **consciously** think about your next pursuit.
+Who you are, what you want.
+Understanding this will help you find an environment that suits you best.

 ### ABOUT THIS BLOG